-I've always found human behavior interesting and have always sought to understand why people do the things they do.
+I've always found human behavior interesting and have always sought to understand why people act as they do.
 As an undergraduate, I wasn't confident about what I wanted to pursue as a career, but I found my job working in a nursing home fascinating.
 I wondered what the Parkison's patient was thinking and feeling as he sat there unable to move.
 I wondered why the Alzheimer's patient couldn't remember her spouse of 50 years, but could play that Beethoven piece flawlessly from memory.
 I wondered how some medications could cause memory impairment, yet other medications seemed to slow the progression of cognitive decline.
-I found that I could make a career out of asking questions like these by majoring in psychology.
-As soon as I discovered that psychology would be the route through which I could pursue these and other interests, I headed into it full force and never looked back.
-I immediately went into teaching after graduate school, with Monmouth College being my first teaching job.
-I grew up less than 2 hours away from MC, and have always loved the Midwest.
-MC had a great reputation in my hometown, so I eagerly applied when a position opened up in the department.
-I immediately loved the familial atmosphere on the campus when I visited; and it is this familial atmosphere that allows me to interact with and learn from other colleagues, staff, and students every day.
+I found that I could make a career out of asking such questions by majoring in psychology.
+After graduate school, I immediately started teaching at Monmouth College.
+I loved the familial atmosphere on the campus when I first visited; it is this familial atmosphere that allows me to interact with and learn from other colleagues, staff, and students every day.

 Courses Taught: Education:

 PSYC-243 Mind, Brain, and Behavior

 PSYC-303 Drugs and Behavior

 PSYC-215 Learning and Motivation

 B.S.
 Western Illinois University 2000

 Ph.D.
 University of Missouri-Columbia 2007